Tuning for HTML_Script_Extension_Evasion

 What tuning parameters are available for HTML_Script_Extension_Evasion?

-HTML_Script_Extension_Evasion will trigger when an HTML <script> tag has a src attribute value with a misleading extension that may evade anti-virus or other security software by misinterpreting the nature of the script file.
-This signature will trigger on a tag such as <script src='sneaky.jpg'>.
-Normally, files with .jpg extensions are JPEG images rather than scripts, but a crafty attacker may use .jpg as a script extension to evade detection of an exploit by security software.
+HTML_Script_Extension_Evasion triggers when an HTML <script> tag has a src attribute value with a misleading extension that can evade anti-virus or other security software by misinterpreting the nature of the script file.
+This signature triggers on a tag such as <script src='sneaky.jpg'>.
+Normally, files with .jpg extensions are JPEG images rather than scripts, but a crafty attacker might use .jpg as a script extension to evade detection of an exploit by security software.

 By default, the following list of extensions are blacklisted: